TiaPixel/TiaPixel/README.md

 - 🐝 Hello, I’m Tia!
-I help indie games with marketing and PR.
+I help game developers with their marketing and PR.
-- I'm on GitHub to contact people!
-My so-called coding experience starts and ends with Neopets HTML...
+- I'm on GitHub to connect with folks.
 - 📫 You can reach me at tiapixel@gmail.com

 <!---